NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

     * WGS
     * RNA-Seq
     * miRNA-Seq
-3. Aliquot level MAFs were released for MMRF-COMMPASS.
+3. Aliquot level MAFs were released for MMRF-COMMPASS WXS variants.
 Open access MAFs are included.

 A complete list of files for DR25.0 are listed for the GDC Data Portal and the GDC Legacy Archive are found below: